LLY-Bistu/MultiRamanSystem/README.md

 ## Result
 The corresponding results of the modified multi-output network model based on ResNet50 and VGG are shown in the following figure:
+Table 1: For MTN-ResNet50, MTN-VGG16, and the ability of SVM algorithms to identify T-staging, N-staging, and histologic grading
 ![img.png](imgs/result.png)